sachinsinha1/UI-UX-Design/UX-Design Notes.md

 - Engineers - brings wireframe and prototypes to life
 - Program manager - ensure clear and timely communication across team

+## Define the user, end user, and user experience

 ### User - Any person who uses a product
 ### End User - The specific audiance a UX designer creates something for
 ### User Experience - How a person, the user, feel about interacting with, or experiencing, a product